 A tongue barbell is solid metal.
 As you move your tongue around, it can ram against your teeth, causing them to chip.
-One study found that half of people with a tongue piercing for at least four years exhibited teeth damage.
+One study found that half of people with a tongue piercing exhibited tooth damage within four years.
 The damage was especially prevalent in the back teeth.

 Our Advice Regarding Oral Piercings

 Due to the risks we just described, we don’t recommend oral piercings of any kind.
 If you want to improve your oral appearance, our cosmetic dentists provide a number of aesthetic treatments.
 You can make a fashion statement in other ways that don’t put your oral health at risk.